How to be a Successful YouTuber

-Sorry if that sounds harsh, but it’s just the honest truth and you need to hear it now before you get started.
+Thay may sound harsh, but it’s the truth, and it's better to hear it now before you get started.

 YouTube is over-saturated with creators, each of them hoping to get noticed and become the next YouTube sensation.

-The fact is, having amazing content isn’t enough to succeed on YouTube anymore.
+The fact is, having good content isn’t enough to succeed on YouTube anymore.
 You also need to be patient and committed to your channel and its goals, even when things look bleak.

 This means plugging away at your channel and resisting the urge to quit, even when your hard work goes largely unnoticed by the YouTube community.